Santa Cruz County Carjacking Suspect Fires Gun In Restaurant, Leads Authorities On Wild Chase

-DAVENPORT (CBS SF) — A dangerous carjacking suspect terrified guests inside a restaurant in a Santa Cruz County beach town Tuesday afternoon before leading authorities on a high-speed chase that ended with a stolen car going off a cliff.
+DAVENPORT (CBS SF) — A dangerous, gun-wielding carjacking suspect terrified guests inside a restaurant in a Santa Cruz County beach town Tuesday afternoon before leading authorities on a high-speed chase that ended with a stolen car going off a cliff.

 It was later determined the suspect fired shots inside the restaurant before carjacking a victim and fleeing with authorities in pursuit.